sankle/sankle.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a first year PhD student at [Northwestern University](https://www.northwestern.edu), working in [AquaLab](https://aqualab.cs.northwestern.edu), advised by [Prof. Fabián E. Bustamante](https://users.cs.northwestern.edu/~fabianb).
-My research focuses on networks and distributed systems, specifically on Internet infrastructure such as the Submarine Cable Network (SCN).
+My research focuses on computer networks and distributed systems, with my current work centered on analyzing the resiliency of the submarine cable network (SCN).